How we work out your leased line price

 The good news is that at the present time Openreach will contribute a flat amount of £2,800 towards the cost of each new leased line installation.
 With available fibre infrastructure becoming more widespread, if you’ve previously been concerned about installation costs, they may now be lower than you think and, with the Openreach contribution, they might even be free.

-Also, it is worth noting that for an Internet Service Provider there are a lot of costs involved in setting up a fibre connection, as each connection is a project in its own right.
+Also, it is worth noting that for an Internet Service Provider there are costs involved in setting up a fibre connection, as each connection is a project in its own right.
 This is why if you opt for a leased line contract that is less than three years a one-off connection charge will also be added, as well as any Excess Construction Charges (ECC), to make up the total cost of installation.

 The first factor that contributes to the ongoing monthly cost is the fibre optic bearer rental which varies depending on the size you require.
 The bearer is essentially the peak capacity of the fibre optic cable and associated network terminating equipment that is dedicated to your business.
 The bigger the bandwidth capability of the bearer, the higher the cost, but this will be driven by your business needs.